WaterFutures/EPyT-and-EPyT-Flow-Tutorial/README.md

 -- Experience with Python
 -- Why are you here?
 - What is WaterFutures, introduce KIOS and BU
-- WF Benchmark hub
+- WF Benchmark hub (models, open science, benchmarks)
 - Structure of the course:
 -- History of EPANET and EPyT
--- Introductory Python 3.9 Tutorial
+-- Introductory Python Tutorial
 -- EPANET-Python Toolkit (EPyT) Tutorial
 -- EPyT-Flow for advanced simulations
 -- Demonstration of Selected Algorithms

-### Introduction (DE)
+### History of EPANET and EPyT (motivational) -DE
 - Why EPyT and not WNTR?
+- EPyT for EMT Users (e.g. Spyder)
+- Structure of the EPyT library
+- Why we need EPyT-Flow?

+### Short introduction to Python (interactive)
 - Basic Python knowledge
-- Benchmarking (Models, Dataset) Water Benchmark Hub
-- EPyT for EMT Users (e.g. Spyder)
-- Open science and Open Datasets
-- WF Benchmark hub

 ### Basic EPYT Usage (MSK)
 - Paper JOSS